Russia says drugs found on Greenpeace ship, plans new charges

 The Investigative Committee said morphine and poppy straw, a ingredient for heroin and opiates, were found on the ship.

-Greenpeace lawyer Alexander Mukhortov said that the vessel’s American captain legally kept morphine in his safe for medical purposes and that the equipment cited by investigators was a sonar widely used for maritime expeditions.
+Greenpeace lawyer Alexander Mukhortov said the vessel’s American captain legally kept morphine in his safe for medical purposes, and expressed doubt about the other claim by investigators.

+“The Investigative Committee ‘found’ narcotics.
+We are waiting for it to find an atomic bomb and a striped elephant.
+This is possible in Russia these days and can hardly surprise anybody,” Greenpeace Russia said on its Twitter account.

 The environmentalist group says the piracy charges are absurd and unfounded and that the conditions of detention for the detainees, who come for 18 countries, have in some cases violated their civil rights.

-Kumi Naidoo, the head of Greenpeace, offered in a letter to Russian President Vladimir Putin to move to Russia and stand as security for the release on bail of the detainees.
+Kumi Naidoo, the head of Greenpeace, offered in a letter to Russian President Vladimir Putin on Wednesday to move to Russia and stand as security for the release on bail of the detainees.

-A Murmansk court refused to bail four Russians among those under arrest and appeals hearings against pre-trial detention of the 26 other detainees are due this week and next.

-Putin has said the activists were clearly not pirates but that their protest did violate the law.

-The group’s lawyers say the charges might have been initially brought to justify forcibly boarding and seizing control of the ship and towing it to Murmansk.

-The case has already upset Moscow’s international ties, with the Netherlands launching legal proceedings against Russia, saying it had unlawfully detained the activists and others on the Dutch-registered icebreaker Arctic Sunrise.
+The Netherlands launched legal proceedings against Russia on Friday, saying it had unlawfully detained the activists and others on the Dutch-registered icebreaker Arctic Sunrise.

-Naidoo was among Greenpeace activists who scaled the same platform, owned by the state giant Gazprom and at the heart of Russia’s drive to tap the Arctic’s energy resources, last year and got away with it.

-The harsher treatment this time around is widely seen as an attempt to scare off any future protests and give a clear signal that Russia is not willing to tolerate such actions.

-Additional reporting by Thomas Escritt in Amsterdam, Writing by Gabriela Baczynska, Editing by Mark Heinrich
+Reporting by Gabriela Baczynska; and Maria Tsvetkova in Moscow, Thomas Escritt in Amsterdam, editing by Mark Heinrich